 Standardized patients are incorporated in the medical school curriculum during the following courses/clerkships:

-During the Introduction to Clinical Medicine I Course, students will have three (3) encounters with Standardized patients that will encompass the medical interview with a common medical problem, a sexual problem and a genetics problem.
+During Introduction to Clinical Medicine I, students have three encounters with standardized patients that encompass the medical interview with a common medical problem, a sexual problem, and a genetics problem.

-During the Introduction to Clinical Medicine Course II, students will perform a Head to Toe physical exam, a GYN exam, and a GU exam with Standardized Patients as part of the Physical Diagnosis component of the course.
+During Introduction to Clinical Medicine II, students perform a Head-to-Toe physical exam, a GYN exam, and a GU exam with standardized patients as part of the physical diagnosis component of the course.

-During the Obstetrics/Gynecology Rotation, students will have a multi-station (2) test that is designed to ascertain students' ability: (1) to do an appropriate history and physical, (2) to formulate a differential diagnosis and plan of management.
-Students will also perform a complete breast and pelvic exam.
+During the Obstetrics/Gynecology Clerkship, students have a multi-station test that is designed to ascertain students' ability: (1) to do an appropriate history and physical, and (2) to formulate a differential diagnosis and plan of management.
+Students also perform a complete breast and pelvic exam.

-Students will be required to pass a Six Station Objective Structured Clinical Examination (OSCE) for graduation.
+Students are required to pass a six station Objective Structured Clinical Examination (OSCE) for graduation.